 Before Veeto got involved

-A boutique insurance brokerage firm based in Massachusetts, our Boston-area client had been a tenant of the landlord for almost three years before the contract dispute arose.
-At first, the client tried to resolve the dispute by working directly with the landlord.
-But after more than eight months of trying and failing, the client eventually decided they needed help.
-The client booked a micro-consultation with Veeto because Veeto "hyper-specializes" in cases against this particular landlord.
+A boutique financial advisory and insurance brokerage firm based in Massachusetts, our Boston-area client had been a tenant of the landlord for almost three years before the contract dispute arose.
+At first, the client tried to resolve the dispute DIY ("do it yourself") by working directly with the landlord.
+But after more than eight months of trying, but failing, the client eventually decided they needed help.
+The client reached out to Veeto on the strength of Veeto's reputation for "hyper-specializing" in and winning cases against this particular landlord.
+The client booked a micro-consultation with Veeto to discuss the known parts of the dispute and find out how Veeto might be able to help.

 The substance of the client's dispute with the landlord